 An increasing amount of foot surgery is being performed by specially trained Podiatrists, usually on a day care basis under local anesthetic, meaning no over night stays in hospital and minimal disruption to your everyday life.
 Their practical experience and knowledge of interacting associated foot problems enables them to provide a well considered care plan for your problem.

-These are custom made insoles that aim to reduce the symptoms resulting from biomechanical problems.
+These are specially shaped insoles that aim to reduce the symptoms resulting from biomechanical problems.
 Often these are used for controlling excessive pronation, commonly known as flat feet or fallen arches, but they can be useful for many other conditions.

 High risk patient management